 It’s worth mentioning dereverbs, because sometimes tracks are too wet and you don’t have access to single mics, close mics etc… dereverbs and transient designers can be very helpful in these cases.

-This blog is not the place for paid promotion, if you see any product names on here from time to time it’s just because those products are being used and they are genuinely considered valuable.
+This blog is not the place for paid promotion, if you see any product names here from time to time it’s just because I use these plug ins and find them really valuable.

-Do you have questions or want to let us know what your favourite reverbs are?
-Get in touch.
+Do you have any questions or want to let me know what your favourite reverbs are?
+Send me a message.